 Keep these in mind as you look for related content to share.
 Why related content?
 Because your Facebook page cannot continually just be about your products.
 People will get bored with this.
 Think broader to attraction content and engaging content and weave in ways it’s relevant to your audience and Page.
 See how you can use these subjects above as they relate to your products and services.

 7. Three Factors That Determine a Post’s Visibility

-The 3 measurements that get Facebook posts pushed into the news feed even more are: affinity (likes and shares), content weight (comments, which are weighted heavily by Facebook’s algorithms), and timeliness.
+The 3 measurements that get Facebook post ideas pushed into the news feed even more are: affinity (likes and shares), content weight (comments, which are weighted heavily by Facebook’s algorithms), and timeliness.

 Timeliness is how many people look at your Post and how long they look at your post.
 This is affected by how many other people are posting at the same time.
 The time you post can be almost (or more) critical than the content you’re posting.